Introduction

 Balloon Navigator is a Progressive Web App, which means it works inside internet browser.
 It doesn’t need to be installed to work offline.
 However, it relies on certain technologies which are not supported by all browsers on the market.

-• Safari is recommended for iPadOS.
+• Safari is recommended for iPadOS and iOS.

 You need to have enough free disk space to save offline maps and waypoints.
 Minimum 2GB of disk space is recommended for small maps.
 More disk space is needed for country maps, as they can reach up to 2GB per file.
-Balloon Navigator can use maximum of 60% of total free disk space on your computer.
-If the limit is reached, in theory some data might be deleted by your operating system (which is unlikely, but can happen).

 Installation